krbnite/krbnite.github.io/_posts/2019-12-20-Intel-at-the-Edge-Getting-Started.md

 # Work Environment
 The course actually provides notebook environments hooked up with all the hardware and software you need.
-There is also an option to install things locally (below, I find out that my Macbook Pro has a 4th generation i7 Core, which is not sufficient for Intel's OpenVINO; however, I ordered a neural compute stick 2).
-Finally, we can sign up for the Intel DevCloud....
+There is also an option to
+[install things locally](https://docs.openvinotoolkit.org/latest/index.html).
+Finally, we can sign up for the [Intel DevCloud](https://software.intel.com/en-us/devcloud/edge), though for this you need to use your work email and justify why you should gain access in an application.

+I think, first and foremost, to get shit done I should do things in the provided notebook environment.
+Then, given I'm caught up in the course, I should explore the local and DevCloud environments to increase my familiarity.

 # Intel's OpenVINO